 - Operation: Engineers who handle machines, equipment, take care of the overall operation of these machines.
 He takes care of the procedures and supervises the personnel to see whether every part of the machine or equipment is working properly.

-- Management functions: Along with taking care of the above functions, an engineer needs to take care of planning, organizing, controlling and leading.
+- Management functions: Along with taking care of the above functions, an engineer needs to take care of planning, organizing, controlling, and leading.
 But they are not given to perform any management functions before they get some experience.

-Accounting vs Engineering – Work-life balance
+Accounting vs. Engineering – Work-life balance

 Many times engineers want to make a career in Investment Banking.
-I have written an in depth article on this topic – Can an engineer get an investment banking job?
+I have written an in-depth article on this topic – Can an engineer get an investment banking job?

-Accounting vs Engineering – Compensation
+Accounting vs. Engineering – Compensation

 Now here’s the most important part for many, yes, the compensation for each profession.

-- A computer engineer earns around US $110,650 per annum.
-The top 10 per cent earn around US $160,610 per annum.
+- A computer engineer earns around the US $110,650 per annum.
+The top 10 percent earn around the US $160,610 per annum.

-- A software engineer earns around US $106,050 per annum.
-The top 10 per cent earn around US $154,800 per annum.
+- A software engineer earns around the US $106,050 per annum.
+The top 10 percent earn around the US $154,800 per annum.

-- A chemical engineer earns around US $103,590 per annum.
-The top 10 per cent earn around US $156,980 per annum.
+- A chemical engineer earns around the US $103,590 per annum.
+The top 10 percent earn around the US $156,980 per annum.

-- An electrical engineer earns around US $95,780 per annum.
-The top 10 per cent earn around US $143,200 per annum.
+- An electrical engineer earns around the US $95,780 per annum.
+The top 10 percent earn around the US $143,200 per annum.

-- A mechanical engineer earns around US $87,140 per annum.
-The top 10 per cent earn around US $126,430 per annum.
+- A mechanical engineer earns around the US $87,140 per annum.
+The top 10 percent earn around the US $126,430 per annum.

 So, you can understand that if you do your engineering in any field, the money is not an issue at all.

-Accounting vs Engineering – Pros and Cons
+Accounting vs. Engineering – Pros and Cons

 - As an accountant, you would be paid well with just 40 hours of work.
-Yes, during tax seasons you need to work more than that, but still it’s a good profession to be in, if you think about the money it provides.
+Yes, during tax seasons, you need to work more than that, but still, it’s a good profession to be in, if you think about the money it provides.

 - Progression is fast in accounting.
-As you are the center of the business, your growth would be much higher than other professions.
+As you are the center of the business, your growth would be much higher than in other professions.

-- To be a top-notch accountant, you need to do certification.
+- To be a top-notch accountant, you need to do the certification.
 We have put in the cons because not everyone is ready to do the certification.
 And without certification, you can become a general accountant.
 But that way, you will stall new opportunities and great compensations.

 - The work is always interesting.
 You will always find new things to learn and to think about.

-- From the above, you understand that one of best things about being an engineer is you will get paid well.
+- From the above, you understand that one of the best things about being an engineer is you will get paid well.

 - A degree in engineering would be helpful for you if you want to change direction to finance or any other difficult career path.

 - One of the worst things about engineering is that you have ideas about all the things.
-But most engineers lack the depth of understanding in a specific area which other science and commerce graduates have.
+But most engineers lack the depth of understanding in a specific area that other science and commerce graduates have.

-- You often need to work long hours which can affect your work-life balance.
+- You often need to work long hours, which can affect your work-life balance.